MostAwesomeDude/brismu/src/0-midju/5-Set.md

     ---------------- (kacli'e-zero)
          gai'o

-And the natural numbers have structual equality:
+And the natural numbers have structural equality:

     ro da ro de zo'u: